People's Democracy (Ireland): Development

 In 1971, PD became a founder of the Socialist Labour Alliance.

 In the mid-1970s, the experience of the Ulster Workers' Council strike led to PD predicting a loyalist takeover in Northern Ireland, but it later came round to the view that this perspective was incorrect, giving loyalism a degree of autonomy from imperialism which it did not possess.
 The minority which clung to the old perspective left to form the Left Revolutionary Group, becoming the Red Republican Party in 1976, which was moribund by 1978.

 During the 1970s, PD evolved towards Trotskyist positions and, by merging with the Dublin-based Movement for a Socialist Republic, was recognised by the reunified Fourth International as its Irish section.

 PD was especially active around the issues of internment and prisoners' rights.
 Following the formation of the National H-Block/Armagh Committee in 1979 to build support for the Republican prisoners then on the "blanket protest" in support of political status and the subsequent death of Bobby Sands and nine of his comrades during the H-Block hunger strikes, a number of members of the organisation, led by Vincent Doherty - then a member of the Political Committee and a former party general election candidate - argued that PD should join Sinn Féin, which had moved openly to the left in the late 1970s and early 1980s.

 In 1981, two members of People's Democracy were elected to Belfast City Council.
 John McAnulty and Fergus O'Hare were elected in a joint campaign with the IRSP.
 Fergus O'Hare won the council seat of Gerry Fitt, a sitting Westminster MP.
 O'Hare had been a founding member of the National H-Block/Armagh Committee and had previously been chairperson of the Political Hostages Release Committee which spearheaded the campaign against internment in the early 1970s.
 He subsequently went on to found the first Irish-language secondary school in Northern Ireland Meánscoil Feirste.

 When Sinn Féin ended its boycott of elections and gained mass support among the republican community, PD entered a political crisis.
 From 1982 on, a number of activists left them and joined Sinn Féin.
 At a PD national conference in 1986, a group including Anne Speed proposed the dissolution of the group and that the members all join SF as individuals.
 This position was defeated by 19 votes to five.
 A few weeks later the minority of five resigned from PD followed by their supporters and joined Sinn Féin.
 The remaining members who continued to oppose this view maintained PD as a small propaganda group.

-In the early 1990s the remaining members of PD initiated the Irish Committee for a Marxist Programme as an attempt to regroup socialists and left wing republicans.
-This project ended in 1996, when PD dissolved and reconstituted itself as Socialist Democracy, adopting the program put forward by the ICMP.